Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS

-The data for this research were obtained with the Near Infrared Imager and Slitless Spectrograph in the Single Object Slitless Spectroscopy mode (NIRISS/SOSS) onboard the James Webb Space Telescope's (JWST) as a part of cycle 1 Guaranteed Time Observations program \#1209 (PI: Artigau).
-Observations were carried out from UT 05:08:28 to 09:05:07 on July 22, 2023, 37 hours before JWST Cycle 2 program GO \#3548 (PI: Vos) that observed \simp in NIRSPec/BOTS \citep{McCarthy2025}.
-We used the SOSS-Inspired SpectroScopic Extraction (SOSSISSE) pipeline for data reduction, which was previously used and described in \cite{Lim2023}.
+The data for this research were obtained with the Near-Infrared Imager and Slitless Spectrograph in the Single Object Slitless Spectroscopy (NIRISS/SOSS) mode on board JWST as a part of the Cycle~1 Guaranteed Time Observations program \#1209 (PI: Artigau).
+Observations were carried out from UT 05:08:28 to 09:05:07 on 2023 July 22, 37 hr before JWST Cycle~2 program GO \#3548 (PI: Vos) that observed SIMP 0136 in NIRSpec/BOTS \citep{McCarthy2025}.
+We used the SOSS-Inspired Spectroscopic Extraction (SOSSISSE) pipeline for data reduction, which was previously used and described in \citet{Lim2023}.

-The reduced data consists of 81 $R\sim$1200 spectra from 0.85 to 2.83\,$\mu$m taken over slightly more than one rotational period (Figure~\ref{fig:niriss data}).
+The reduced data consist of 81 $R\sim1200$ spectra from 0.85 to 2.83\,$\mu$m taken over slightly more than one rotational period (Figure~\ref{fig:niriss data}).
 The spectrum changes during the object's rotation, and this variability is different for each wavelength bin associated with certain molecules, suggesting different meteorological structure at different depths.